nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Aggressive inlining

-This can improve performance.
+Usually you may not need it, but can improve performance.
 This includes mid-stack inlining.

 ```